 - Working at a daycare

 As a former teacher, I really appreciate how easy VIPKid makes it for side hustlers.
-You use VIPKid’s platform to schedule your 25 minute long lessons, and there’s zero lesson planning.
+You use VIPKid’s platform to schedule 25 minute long lessons, and there’s zero lesson planning.

 Check out this VIPKid Review to learn more from someone who teaches for VIPKid.